isabelc/Organized-Docs/readme.txt

 2. In your WordPress dashboard, go to "Plugins -> Add New", and click "Upload".
 3. Upload the plugin file and activate it.
-4. See [How To Set Up Categories For Docs](http://isabelcastillo.com/docs/how-to-set-up-categories) == Frequently Asked Questions ==
+4. See [How To Set Up Categories For Docs](http://isabelcastillo.com/docs/how-to-set-up-categories)
+5. Create your Docs articles.
+Visit your website at `www.your-webiste.com/docs/` to see your Docs.

+== Frequently Asked Questions ==

 = Why is the layout all messed up? =